Project Management As a Career Path

-Literally take a day off!
+Literally, take a day off!
 You deserve it.
 Taking a day off would mean you can actually clear your mind and rid yourself of all that’s holding you back.
 Often it is an overworked machine that breaks down faster.
 It does need that extra bit of oiling as compared to other machines.
-This is just testament to how well you work and how much of effort you put in towards your work.
+This is just a testament to how well you work and how much effort you put in towards your work.

 Think of it this way, maybe it’s not you who are failing at your projects, but the rigorous friction that has been created over time that has been pulling you down.
 Ask your reporting manager to help you out with this crisis and grant you a day off to settle your mind and oil that brisk machine well.

 It’s very important that during this time out you indulge in recreational activities, which will help you to clear your mind out faster and bring out a clean slate for you to create a masterpiece yet again.
 The faster you decide to take a day off from your exuberantly overworked life, you’ll be able to hit the reset switch and come back to the office and organization a rejuvenated project manager.

 While you have all the intentions of making a great comeback with a skill set hitting the “current” button, it’s important that you re-look through your current resume and study it with detail.
 Browse the Internet and find out what current project management jobs are looking at in candidates.
 Draw out a chart as to decide where you stand at the moment and from comparative studies and research, draw out conclusions as to where you would like to be.

 Change is the only constant within the world of project management and it’s necessary that you know how much of that change reflect in your resume.
 Look out towards filling those blank spaces within your resume as you will see that there can be many opportunities that you can tap on.